synthience/synthetic_recall/synthians_memory_core/docs/mag_variant_implementation.md

 ## Overview

 The Memory-Attended Gates (MAG) variant is a specialized architecture in the Lucidia Cognitive System that modifies the gate values used in the Neural Memory update process through attention mechanisms.
-This document details the implementation, integration, and usage of the MAG variant.
+This document details the implementation, integration, and usage of the MAG variant within the refactored Context Cascade Engine.

 ## Architecture